Norecipes - Elevating Everyday Meals

 Ingredients for Onsen Tamago

-• Dashi - Dashi is a Japanese stock made with katsuobushi(dried, smoked, and fermented skipjack tuna) and konbu (kelp).
+• Dashi - Dashi is a Japanese stock made with katsuobushi (dried, smoked, and fermented skipjack tuna) and konbu (kelp).
 You can use dashi packs, or I have a dashi making tutorial you can follow.

 • Salt - Using soy sauce alone to season the sauce will turn it dark brown.
-That's why I only use a little and then augment with salt.
+That's why I only use a little and then augment it with salt.

 • Sugar - The sugar balances out the sauce's saltiness and is not enough to make it obviously sweet.

-How to Make Onsen Tamago
+How to Make Onsen Eggs

 Method 1: In a Pot

-The key here is to use the heaviest pot you own, as it will retain heat the best.
+The key here is to use your heaviest pot, as it will retain heat the best.
 I also recommend using a thermometer to check the temperature of the water along the way for the most reliable results.
+Add 10 US cups of water to the pot and bring it to a rolling boil on the stove with the lid on.

-I start by adding 10 US cups of water to the pot and bringing it to a rolling boil on the stove with the lid on.
 Once the water is at a boil, turn off the heat and pour in 3 cups of tap water.
-This should bring the water temperature down to about 180°F. Next, add 5-8 cold eggs from the refrigerator, bringing the water temperature down to just under 170°F. Cover the pot with the lid and set the timer for 20 minutes.
+This should bring the water temperature down to about 180°F. Next, add 5-8 cold eggs from the refrigerator, lowering the water temperature to just under 170°F. Cover the pot with the lid and set the timer for 20 minutes.
+Transfer the cooked eggs to an ice bath to stop carryover cooking.

 Japanese hot spring egg (onsen tamago) served with savory dashi broth.